-The Civil Remedies Unit prosecutes civil forfeiture actions where the State has seized money, motor vehicles, real estate and personal property received as proceeds of or utilized in connection with or in furtherance of unlawful activity.
-The Unit is staffed by one assistant prosecutor, a prosecutor’s agent and a secretary.
-The Unit files complaints and motions, negotiates settlements and is responsible for trials, among other civil litigation proceedings.
-The Unit also handles miscellaneous civil litigation involving the BCPO, advises and educates local police departments regarding forfeitures and is responsible for responding to Open Public Records Requests received by the BCPO.
+The Civil Remedies Unit prosecutes civil forfeiture actions where the State has seized money, motor vehicles, real estate and personal property received as proceeds of, or utilized in connection with or in furtherance of, unlawful activity.
+The Unit is staffed by one full-time assistant prosecutor, one part-time assistant prosecutor, a prosecutor’s agent and a secretary.
+The Unit files complaints and motions, negotiates settlements and is responsible for trials, among other civil litigation procedures.
+The Unit also handles miscellaneous civil litigation involving the Prosecutor’s Office, advises and educates local police departments regarding forfeitures and is responsible for responding to Open Public Records Act requests received by the Office.

 Forfeiture matters can arise from any indictable offense.
 Although forfeiture is not limited to narcotics cases, narcotics-related forfeitures are the most common.
-Forfeiture cases are generated by various law enforcement agencies including our Gang, Gun and Narcotics Task Force (GGNTF) and office units such as Sexual Assault/Child Abuse and Major Crimes, and from municipal, county, state and federal law enforcement agencies.
-By participation with federal agencies, the BCPO has received shares of federally forfeited funds.
+Forfeiture cases are generated by various law enforcement agencies including our Gang, Gun and Narcotics Task Force (GGNTF) and Office units such as Sexual Assault/Child Abuse, Financial Crimes and Major Crimes, and from municipal, county, state and federal law enforcement agencies.
+By participation with federal agencies, this Office has received shares of federally forfeited funds.

-In 2016, state and federal civil forfeiture generated $241,149.00 in cash and property for use by law enforcement.
-From civil judgments and auction totals, $102,163.16 was distributed to participating state and local law enforcement agencies and some $114,935.00 was deposited in the BCPO Law Enforcement Trust Account.
+In 2018, state and federal civil forfeiture generated $395,199.00 in cash and property for law enforcement use.
+Of civil judgments and auction totals, $116,413.24 was distributed to participating state and local law enforcement agencies and some $238,678.00 was deposited in the Burlington County Prosecutor’s Law Enforcement Trust Account.

-Property forfeited includes cash, motor vehicles and miscellaneous items such as flat screen televisions and jewelry.
+Property that is forfeited includes cash, cars and miscellaneous items such as flat screen televisions.
 Vehicles and other useful miscellaneous personal property are sometimes turned over to local police departments for law enforcement use.
 After forfeiture or the term of usefulness, items and vehicles are sold at public auction.
-Property forfeited in 2016 included cash, cars and miscellaneous property.
-Twelve vehicles were turned over to local police departments for law enforcement use.
+Property forfeited in 2018 included cash, cars and miscellaneous property.
+Five vehicles were turned over to local police departments for law enforcement use.

-The Evidence Management Unit assists the Civil Remedies Unit by securing, documenting and tabulating seized funds and miscellaneous property until a final court order is entered and the funds and/or property are available for disbursement.
+The Evidence Management Unit provides service to the Civil Remedies Unit by securing, documenting and tabulating seized funds and miscellaneous property until a final court order is entered and the funds and/or property are available for disbursement.
 The County Treasurer’s Office maintains the various forfeiture accounts.
-The BCPO office manager monitors the accounts, files quarterly reports and reconciles forfeiture reporting by the local police departments pursuant to Attorney General’s Office regulations.
+The Prosecutor’s office manager monitors the accounts and per the Attorney General’s forfeiture regulations files quarterly reports and reconciles local departments’ forfeiture reporting.

-Funds generated through forfeiture are strictly limited to law enforcement use, and expenditures of local police departments are monitored by the BCPO.
-Forfeiture finances expenditures to enhance law enforcement capabilities such as training for personnel, escalating the GGNTF’s capabilities and increasing public education efforts to combat criminal activity and drug abuse.
+Funds generated through forfeiture are strictly limited to law enforcement use, and expenditures of local police departments are monitored by the Prosecutor’s Office.
+Forfeiture is used to finance expenditures to enhance law enforcement capabilities such as training for personnel, escalating the GGNTF campaign and increasing public education efforts to combat criminal activity and drug abuse.